-- (1) Issuance of certificates - (a) When you need a certificate of completion and academic transcript, submit the application form to the Graduate Academic Affairs Section.
-If you need a certificate other than listed above, submit the request with designated form. - (b) Certificates of expected completion, certificates of enrollment, academic transcripts, and certificates of student discount can be issued by the automatic issuing machines located at each campus. - (c) When certificates are required for acquisition of various qualifications after the completion of the course, write down the following information in an application form and submit it to the Graduate Academic Affairs Section with a return envelope with the required stamp.
-Course and major, date of enrollment and completion, name, date of birth, phone number (contact information), type and the number of certificates, reason, and place of submission - For English certificates, write down your name in romaji in addition to the information listed above.
+(1) Issuance of certificates

+- (a) When you need a certificate of completion and academic transcript, submit the application form to the Graduate Academic Affairs Section.
+If you need a certificate other than listed above, submit the request with designated form. - (b) Certificates of expected completion, certificates of enrollment, transcripts, health examination certificates (for students who have undergone regular health examinations in the relevant year) and student discounts are issued by automatic issuing machines at each campus. - (c) When certificates are required for acquisition of various qualifications after the completion of the course, write down the following information in an application form and submit it to the Graduate Academic Affairs Section with a return envelope with the required stamp.
+Course and major, date of enrollment and completion, name, date of birth, phone number (contact information), type and the number of certificates, reason, and place of submission

+For English certificates, write down your name in romaji in addition to the information listed above.